 Public liability claims can be anything but straightforward.
 Proving negligence on behalf of the owner/operator of the place where you had the accident requires showing that they owed you a duty of care and that they breached that duty by failing to mitigate a risk that was foreseeable and significant by a reasonable person in the same position.

-In order to claim compensation, you need to show loss as a result of your injury.
+In order to claim compensation, you need to show a loss as a result of your injury.
 In addition to the evidence you might collect at the scene when the accident occurs, evidence of your loss such as lost income as a result of being unable to work must be provided with the claim.
 A medico-legal report from an independent examiner plus a physiotherapy or rehab plan may also be required.

 Again, your expert compensation lawyer can draw all this information together to support your claim, removing the time and stress involved in preparing the claim and allowing you to recover.